top of page

 Uncontested Custody

-Even if you and your soon to be ex-spouse agree as to the child custody arrangement and even if you anticipate cooperation regarding custody, there will be details that need to be decided on and negotiated with your partner. â€‹After years of helping families find workable solutions, I keep your family’s best interests at the forefront of any negotiation.
+Even if you and your soon-to-be ex-spouse agree on the child custody arrangement and anticipate cooperation regarding custody, there will be details that need to be decided on and negotiated with your partner.
+After years of helping families find workable solutions, I keep your family’s best interests at the forefront of any negotiation.

 Keen Insight Into Visitation Issues